jarodpeachey/jelly/src/content/posts/lightning-fast-small-business-website.md

 Focus on lightweight, well-coded plugins that serve essential functions.
 Avoid multiple plugins that duplicate similar features.
 Similarly, limit third-party scripts such as chat widgets or social embeds, as they can delay rendering.

-For more advanced performance tips, see [Kinsta’s guide to optimizing WordPress speed](https://kinsta.com/blog/wordpress-speed/).

 ## Optimize for Mobile Performance

 Over 60% of website traffic now comes from mobile devices.
 Ensuring your site loads fast on mobile is just as critical as desktop performance.
 Responsive design, lightweight themes, and mobile-friendly layouts help maintain speed across all devices.

 Google’s Mobile-Friendly Test can identify usability or speed issues.
 Simplify navigation, reduce pop-ups, and prioritize above-the-fold content to improve mobile experience.
-For a detailed walkthrough, check out our related post [How to Tell If Your Website Is Truly Mobile-Responsive](/blog/how-to-tell-if-your-website-is-truly-mobile-responsive).

 ## Monitor and Measure Performance Regularly

 Optimizing website speed isn’t a one-time task.
 Regular testing and monitoring ensure continued performance as your site evolves.
 Tools like [GTmetrix](https://gtmetrix.com/) and [Lighthouse](https://developer.chrome.com/docs/lighthouse/) provide actionable insights for improvement.